attogram/ote/README.md

 * [Find out more about The OTE](ote/actions/about.md)

-* This is version 1.0.0-dev, built as a module within the the Attogram Framework: https://github.com/attogram/ote/tree/attogram-dev
+* This is OTE v1.0.0-dev*, built as an [Attogram Framework](https://github.com/attogram/attogram) module.

 * Download latest version:  https://github.com/attogram/ote/archive/master.zip

 Install
 ===
 * Install the [Attogram Framework](https://github.com/attogram/attogram)
-* move ote/ directory into ./modules/ directory of the Attogram installation.
+* move `ote/` directory into `./modules/` directory of the Attogram installation.

 Misc
 ===
-* For the "old" stable 0.9.9.* version, see https://github.com/attogram/ote/tree/v0.9.9
+* For the "old" stable OTE v0.9.9.*, see https://github.com/attogram/ote/tree/v0.9.9